Last updated on January 17th, 2023

 What is Type 2 Diabetes?

 Type-2 diabetes is a chronic medical condition that affects the way your body metabolizes or processes blood sugar (glucose).
-In type-2 diabetes, the glucose absorption into the cells decreases due to the cells becoming resistant to insulin.
+In type-2 diabetes, glucose absorption into the cells decreases due to the cells becoming resistant to insulin.
 This causes glucose accumulation in the bloodstream.

 Due to high glucose levels, insulin production increases.
 More insulin production weakens the pancreas cells.
 In the later stages, the body doesn’t even produce sufficient insulin.